-Podcast 28 – Brain Injury, Dystonia, and Hangovers
+Podcast 28 – Brain Injury, Dysautonomia, and Hangovers

 I love that we get to interview these brilliant practitioners!
 This week, Michelle and I are so excited to talk about dysautonomia, brain injury, and hangovers (seriously) with Dr. Nathaniel Keiser, a functional neurologist with specialty recognition in vestibular rehabilitation, childhood developmental disorders, neurochemistry, movement disorders, and traumatic brain injury.
 Dr. Keiser earned his BSc in Kinesiology from Michigan State University and his Doctorate of Chiropractic studies at Life University in Marietta, GA before going on to study functional neurology and receiving a diplomate in chiropractic neurology by the American Board of Chiropractic Neurology.